davidamom/snowflake-mcp/README.md

 ## Usage

-The server will start automatically with the Claude Desktop client.
-No manual startup is required.
-Once the server is running, Claude will be able to execute Snowflake queries.
+The server will start automatically when configured with your MCP client.
+No manual startup is required in normal operation.
+Once the server is running, your MCP client will be able to execute Snowflake queries.

 For development testing, you can start the server manually using: